Ionized gas kinematics and chemical abundances of low-mass star-forming galaxies at $z\sim 3$: Physical parameters of the final sample

 \subsection{{Emission-line} fluxes and EWs}

 Line flux and EW were measured individually in each galaxy.
-We measure the fluxes of UV lines using single gaussians and local continuum.
+We measure the fluxes of UV lines using single Gaussians and {a linear component to include the} local continuum.
 We consider Ly$\alpha$, CIV, HeII$\lambda$1640, OIII]$\lambda$1666, and CIII] in the set of lines to be measured.
-We considered the CIII] width as the maximum width of the lines which is in the range of $\sim 250-300$ km s$^{-1}$ (FWHM$\sim 15-18$\r{A}) and depends on each galaxy.
-The systemic redshift is based on the CIII] peak. {Given that the CIII] doublet is not resolved in our observations, we assume an air wavelength of 1907.05\r{A} for the average peak.} The observed fluxes and rest-frame EW of the observed lines are reported in Table \ref{tab:UVflux}.
-For galaxies in the C3-VANDELS sample at $z<3$, Ly$\alpha$ is not measured since it is not included in the VANDELS spectral range.
+We considered the CIII] width as the maximum width of the lines, which is in the range of $\sim 250-300$ km s$^{-1}$ (FWHM$\sim 15-18$\r{A}) and depends on each galaxy.
+The systemic redshift is based on the CIII] peak. {Given that the CIII] doublet is not resolved in our observations, we assume an air wavelength of 1907.05\r{A} for the average peak.} The observed fluxes and rest-frame EW of the observed lines are reported in Table \ref{tab:UVflux}. {The uncertainties are estimated directly from the Gaussian fitting based on the covariance matrix using non-linear least squares.} For galaxies in the C3-VANDELS sample at $z<3$, Ly$\alpha$ is not measured since it is not included in the VANDELS spectral range.

 On the other hand, the observed fluxes of rest-optical lines are reported in Table \ref{tab:opticalflux}.
-The fluxes are computed from a single gaussian component (except for [OIII]$\lambda\lambda$4959,5007 which is explained later) without local continuum due to the lack of detection in all the galaxies.
-We consider [OII]$\lambda$3727, [OII]$\lambda$3729, H$\beta$, [OIII]$\lambda\lambda$4959,5007, H$\alpha$, and [NII]$\lambda$6583 to be measured.
+The fluxes are computed from a single Gaussian component (except for [OIII]$\lambda\lambda$4959,5007, which is explained later). {A local continuum is set to zero because it is not detected above 1 $\sigma$}.
+We consider [OII]$\lambda$3727, [OII]$\lambda$3729, H$\beta$, [OIII]$\lambda\lambda$4959,5007, H$\alpha$, and [NII]$\lambda$6583 to be measured. {The spectra of the galaxies in the C3-VANDELS and C3-VUDS samples are displayed in Fig. \ref{fig:spectraC3vandels} and \ref{fig:spectraC3vuds}, respectively.}